raf1025/openManet-Enclosures/README.md

 ## License

 All content in this repository is provided under the [Creative Commons Attribution-NonCommercial 4.0 International](LICENSE) license.
-Commercial use requires explicit permission from the maintainers.
+Commercial use requires explicit permission from the creator.